Rangers at Yankees – Monday Lineups, Odds, Pitchers, Broadcast Info

-The New York Yankees cannot afford anything less than a sweep against the last-place Texas Rangers.
+The New York Yankees continue their late playoff push against the Texas Rangers.

-The New York Yankees needed to win a series against the pesky Cleveland Indians and instead fell flat on their face.
-There are only two weeks left in the regular season and the team can’t really afford to lose consecutive games anymore.
+The New York Yankees struck first against the Texas Rangers on Monday night, and then held that lead in a 4-3 win.
+Gary Sanchez set the tone with a solo home run and smallball led the rest of the way.

-Lucky for the Yankees, the Texas Rangers visit for three games starting Monday.
-They are last in the AL West and own the third-worst record in MLB.
-Throw in that Corey Kluber no-hit Texas before injuring his shoulder, and the Yankees have no excuses for not sweeping them.
+Even better, the Blue Jays lost and the Red Sox were off.
+The Yankees are now only a half-game back from that second AL Wild Card spot.

 Game Info